digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

    them in private data collections (which can be purged).

 :ref:`Upgradeability <upgradeability-domain-req>`
-   Upgrades of individual domain entities with minimal downtime not yet implemented.
+   Upgrades of individual synchronizer entities with minimal downtime not yet implemented.

 :ref:`Semantic versioning <semantic-versioning-domain-req>`
    Canton is released under semantic versioning.
 The sequencer gRPC API is versioned with a major version number.

-:ref:`Domain approved protocol versions <version-handshake-domain-req>` The authentication protocol validates the version compatibility between the sequencer nodes and the connecting node.
+:ref:`Synchronizer approved protocol versions <version-handshake-domain-req>` The authentication protocol validates the version compatibility between the sequencer nodes and the connecting node.